aitorzip/DeepGTAV/README.md

 ### Start

 This is the message that needs to be sent to start DeepGTAV, any other message sent prior to this won't make any effect.
-Along with this message, several configuration parameters can be set to start DeepGTAV with the desired initial conditions and requested data transmission.
+Along with this message, several fields can be set to start DeepGTAV with the desired initial conditions and requested *Data* transmission.

+When this message is sent the environment starts, the game camera is set to the front center of the vehicle and *Data* starts being sent back to the client until the client is disconnected or an *Stop* message is received

-Here follows an example of the Start message:
+Here follows an example of the *Start* message:
 ```json
 {"start": {
   "scenario": {